Agility Training | How to Develop Your Agility

 Boxing isn’t all about the punch.
 Being able to control your feet and move quickly without falling over is what’s going to help you dodge, duck, and throw out your best punches.

-Ladder drills are great for improving footwork, speed, and more importantly, helping you to become aware of your feet.
-Ladder drills are done using an agility ladder, which is a small piece of exercise equipment that you can roll out onto any flat surface.
+Agility ladder drills are great for improving footwork, speed, and more importantly, helping you to become aware of your feet.
+Athletes around the world use these training drills to prepare for competition during their training program.
+As the name indicates, agility ladder drills are done using an agility ladder, which is a small piece of exercise equipment that you can roll out onto any flat surface.
 Drills include moving through the rungs in various ways.
 This is another great exercise to perform at home, as the ladder is a light and portable piece of equipment that you can lay down anywhere.

-Ready to take your skills to the next level?
+Ready to take your skills as a contender to the next level?
 Training sessions at Gloveworx focus on improving agility, as well as other aspects of athleticism, to help you become your best in and out of the ring!